hemantkrgupta/linkedlist/README.md

 ## 7. RotateLinkedList

 This class provides rotate functions.
 These functions rotates the linked list counter-clockwise by k nodes, where k is a given positive integer smaller than or equal to length of the linked list.
-Funtions take O(n) time and constant space.
+Functions take O(n) time and constant space.
 For more information, visit https://practice.geeksforgeeks.org/problems/rotate-a-linked-list/1

 ## 8. NthFromLast